Salehyde/simple-calculator/README.md

 # simple-calculator
-A simple practice back to basics
+A simple practice back to basics using HTML, CSS and JavaScript

+Credits to ASMRProg for the guidance